 Check out the video below to see how they fry up their famous churros at San Ginés!

 6. Oreja a la Plancha

-A popular dish among Spaniards, oreja is typically only for the boldest of foreign travelers.
-Oreja a la plancha, literally “pan-seared ear” is typically served as a ración, or large portion, and eaten with toothpicks.
+A popular dish among locals, oreja is typically only for the boldest of foreign travelers.
+Oreja a la plancha, literally “pan-seared ear,” is typically served as a ración, or large portion, and eaten with toothpicks.
 It is often sprinkled with salt or paprika and occasionally fresh-squeezed lemon.